Ashuxxxxxx/Python_Voice_Assistant/README.md

 			speak("It's hard to understand")

 		elif "what is" in query or "who is" in query:

-			# Use the same API key
-			# that we have generated earlier
 			client = wolframalpha.Client("API_ID")
 			res = client.query(query)